hillc255/OrigamiDays/README.md

 ## Motivation

+This was the first exercise in the "Grow with Google 2018 Android Basic Development" program with Udacity.
-This was an exercise in creating a static Android app card.
+The purpose of the exercise was to create a static Android app card.

 ## Installation